Thunder Bay Torn Ligaments Lawyer

 Understanding Catastrophic Injuries

 We mentioned above that soft tissue injuries can sometimes be considered catastrophic.
 The first thing that you need to know is what exactly a catastrophic injury is.
-A catastrophic injury is one that has the potential to cause permanent or long-term effects on the injured person.
+A catastrophic injury is one that has the potential to cause permanent or Long-Term effects on the injured person.
 In most situations, a Grade I soft tissue injury would not be considered catastrophic.
-However, Grade II injuries that are more severe, and many Grade III soft tissue injuries have the potential to cause long-term effects, and because of this, some of these injuries may be considered catastrophic.
-Potential long-term or permanent effects of Grade II or Grade III soft tissue injuries include, but are not limited to, the following:
+However, Grade II injuries that are more severe, and many Grade III soft tissue injuries have the potential to cause Long-Term effects, and because of this, some of these injuries may be considered catastrophic.
+Potential Long-Term or permanent effects of Grade II or Grade III soft tissue injuries include, but are not limited to, the following:

 - Chronic pain